 Here are a few popular examples:

 - Zipnosis.
 Zipnosis is a 24/7 diagnostic app, available on Android and iPhone, that connects patients with local physicians and mid-level providers for simple, rapid diagnoses and advice.
-Patients pay a flat fee of $25 to take a detailed questionnaire, which a local clinician then reviews and responds to within one business day.
+Patients pay a reasonable flat fee to take a detailed questionnaire, which a local clinician then reviews and responds to within one business day.
 If the diagnosis requires prescription medication or a specialist referral, the clinician writes the script or makes the referral.
 For direct primary care providers, Zipnosis is both an outsourcing tool that reduces on-call hours and a potential moonlighting opportunity.

 - PillPack.
 PillPack is an online pharmacy that fills prescriptions written by physicians and mid-level providers.
 The company charges its in-house pharmacist staff with transferring existing prescriptions from other pharmacies, filling new ones, contacting doctors for refill instructions, and securely shipping medications.
 The service is essentially free – patients only pay for the cost of their prescriptions.
 PillPack’s direct shipping model virtually eliminates unclaimed prescriptions – scripts filled at the pharmacy and never picked up.
 PillPack is available on iOS and Android.